CU-ESIIL/Innovation-Summit-2024_1_Climate-extremes-and-natural-disasters/presentation.md

  - How can hydrologists and meteorologists better inform local governments on disproportionate community impact?

 ### What's missing here in the models?

+### Use of CMIP5
+- Climate models do well on average, and do not give a complete picture of the possibility of anomalous events.
+- Predicting anomalous events is _hard_
+- Data voids

 ### How do we measure disadvantage and vulnerability ?